mtorpey/wooden-ships/3-advanced.md

     made and melees fought.
 5. The effect of anchoring on firing is found in the Advanced modifiers of the HDT.
-6. A ship can up-anchor by writing the symbol \"(A)\" in the notes column of the quot;log\" for two consecutive turns.
+6. A ship can up-anchor by writing the symbol "(A)" in the notes column of the quot;log" for two consecutive turns.
 On the turn following the completion of this, the ship can resume normal maneuvering.
 During the two turns that a ship is up-anchoring, she cannot load or fire her guns, make repairs, or engage in melees.
 A ship is not considered anchored while up-anchoring.
-7. A ship can cut anchors by writing \"a\" in the notes column of the
+7. A ship can cut anchors by writing "a" in the notes column of the "log".
-    \"log\".
 The turn following this notation, the ship can resume normal maneuvering.
 Once a ship has cut its anchors, it cannot be anchored again.